 A baby is also born with a startle response called the Moro reflex.
 An infant who is startled (for example, by a loud noise) or abruptly moved may respond by throwing out his or her arms and legs and curling them in again.

-Your baby may also show a grasp reflex by taking hold of your finger when you place it in his or her palm.
+Your baby also may show a grasp reflex by taking hold of your finger when you place it in his or her palm.
 If you touch the sole of your newborn's foot, it will flex and the toes will curl.

 A baby will also likely show the tonic neck reflex, or fencer's pose.
 This is when a newborn's head is turned to one side and the infant automatically straightens the arm on that side of the body while bending the opposite arm.